swyxio/brain/A - Mixtape/Mixtape Daily Clip notes.md

 how to be employee #8 at stripe https://overcast.fm/+sAoIh6me8 have side project - 18mins
 https://overcast.fm/+HhhiZISrU be rhe driver 18mins

+not being a founder and minimalism https://overcast.fm/+JEN0VljwU/20:44 19 mins to 23 mins

 ## cal newport

 https://overcast.fm/+b1V3EeycY deep work 6:30mins